Skip to main content

 If you're an international student, refer to the international application process for deadlines.

 With a Music Therapy degree from UND, you’ll help people and make a difference in many ways, working in industries at the intersection of healthcare, psychology and performing arts.
+Plus you'll have a creative outlet through music that gives you the skills to make a difference in peoples' lives.

 Music Therapy Applications